venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 The dropout will randomly mute some neurons in the neural network.
 At each training stage, individual nodes are either dropped out of the net

 ### How would you prevent a neural network from overfitting?
 How does Dropout prevent overfitting?
 Does it differ for train and test?
+How will you implement dropout during forward and backward passes?

 Dropout is a technique to regularize in neural networks.
 When we drop certain nodes out, these units are not considered during a particular forward or backward pass in a network.